Click here to go to our page on cocal acoustics

 Today (literally) Computed Tomography (radiological CT) and Linear Accelerator technology have been married together into a single system with a common source to deliver the most precisely controlled radiation dose that has ever been delivered.

-Leading research in the use of microwave in medicine is being carried out at University of Wisconsin, Dartmouth College, Duke University, University of Bath, Bangor University and at many other leading universities.
+Research in the use of microwave in medicine is being carried out at University of Wisconsin, Dartmouth College, Duke University, University of Bath, Bangor University and at many other leading universities.
 The technology has successfully been commercialised into treatments offered by a number of companies including Covidien, BSD medical, H.S.
-Hospital Service, Neuwave and an ever increasing number of other organisations.
+Hospital Service, Neuwave and an ever increasing number of other organizations.

 In the field of oncology MW ablation now offers a new tool in the arsenal of weapons to fight cancer, providing new opportunities to save many lives.